There are many people out there who are not following their passions.

 She felt it gave her a “sense of purpose.”

-She was asked to decorate their daughter’s Quinceanera.
+They asked her to decorate their daughter’s Quinceanera.

-Her skill was noticed, which led to being hired by other locals, which then led to window displays, all with intricate details, all made by hand.
+This led to window displays with intricate details, all made by hand.

-She was quickly building her knowledge and reputation, and most importantly, her “self-worth.”
+She was quickly building her knowledge and reputation and her “self-worth.”

-She had some personal ups and downs during the next few years, including a brief but violent marriage, and relays that she, “worked at every fast food restaurant you can name.”
+She had some personal difficulties during the next few years, including a brief but violent marriage, and relays that she “worked at every fast-food restaurant you can name.”

 This is when she got involved in the music scene.

-She started another band with her current husband, called Miss Derringer, and went on tour with Blondie, Reverend Hoton, Heat and Cracker and Girl in a Coma.
+She started another band with her current husband, Miss Derringer, and went on tour with Blondie, Reverend Hoton, Heat and Cracker, and Girl in a Coma.